MsDobby/AUE8088/PA1/README.md

 # Acknowledgement
-my work can be visible at this [link](https://wandb.ai/ophd/aue8088-pa1).
+You can see my work at this [link](https://wandb.ai/ophd/aue8088-pa1).